jing-yen/tp/docs/UserGuide.md

 * For `edit` commands, if a parameter (e.g. `i/`) is specified more than one time when it does not require it to be specified multiple times, the latest one will overwrite the earlier ones.
 Whereas for other commands, only the first one will be used while the later ones get ignored.
   * Example: `add addequal split d/Lunch n/John f/Farah a/50` will be treated as `add d/Lunch n/John f/Farah a/50`.
 * Commands that require the `i/IDENTIFIER` parameter refer to the number identifiers of the activities when you execute the `list` command, **except for `paid` and `unpaid` commands**.
 (Refer to [paid](#mark-as-paid-when-settled-paid) and [unpaid](#unmark-as-paid-unpaid) for more details)
+* The following commands can only be executed when inside a group.
+The commands will not be executed if used during the group selection menu.
+* The commands are case-insensitive.

 ### Viewing help: `help`

 Shows a help message containing all the commands available in PayPals.

-* Note: `help` command is only available inside a group.
-Do not use `help` when selecting or deleting a group.

 Format: `help`